open-telemetry/opentelemetry-dotnet/README.md

 ## Supported .NET Versions

-Packages shipped from this repo generally supports all the officially supported versions of [.NET Core](https://dotnet.microsoft.com/download/dotnet-core), and [.NET Framework](https://dotnet.microsoft.com/download/dotnet-framework).
+Packages shipped from this repository generally support all the officially supported

+versions of [.NET Core](https://dotnet.microsoft.com/download/dotnet-core), and [.NET Framework](https://dotnet.microsoft.com/download/dotnet-framework).
 Any exceptions to this are noted in the individual `README.md` files.